ruslanmv/ruslanmv.github.io/_posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence.md

 <video width="256" height="256" controls="controls">
   <source src="../assets/images/posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence/result_final.mp4" type="video/mp4">
 </video>
+The interesting point is that from the text that was inserted into the program, the **AI program** "analyzes the text" and summarizes them into sentences that will be used to generate **new images** based on generative adversarial networks and putting everything together in a video with subtitles and voice speech.

+From the point of view of creation, we may say that this is really an creation of knowledge based on what was learned before.
+This is a good example about what the AI may achieve.

 DistilBERT uses a technique called distillation, which approximates the Google's BERT, i.e. the large neural network by a smaller one.
 The idea is that once a large neural network has been trained, its full output distributions can be approximated using a smaller network.